SheetJS/frac/README.md

 This module also provides an implementation of the continued fraction method as described by Aberth in "A method for exact computation with rational numbers".
+The algorithm is used in <a href="http://sheetjs.com">SheetJS Libraries</a> to replicate fraction formats.

 ## Installation